macwinnie/twig-form/guides/twig/form-macro.md

 * `value` – equivalent to the attribute `value` of the `button` tag
 * `class` – equivalent to the attribute `class` of the `button` tag
 * `text` – equivalent to the (shown) value between opening and closing `button` tags
+* `attributes` – additional attributes for the currently described `button` tag as dictionary (key is attribute name, value is attribute value) – the `button_attributes` dictionary at top level of the `form` object will be overridden by this local dictionary.

 For buttons, you have to define all those attributes since they'll stay empty otherwise.